KannonZenetism/zenetism-field-physics/structural-forensics/exhibits/post-agi-layering-uai-ami-adjacency.md

 But the contour is unmistakable:

-the intelligence is no longer merely human-level, nor merely superhuman across familiar tasks, but cross-world, cross-domain, and cross-environment in scope.
+the intelligence is no longer merely human-equivalent, nor merely superhuman across familiar tasks, but cross-world, cross-domain, and cross-environment in scope.

 That is multiversal adjacency.